PmikeGamer/pkfpsunlocker/README.md

+## READ THIS!

+This is an fps unlocker for something called Pekora/ProjectX/Korone.
+All I did was modify the main.cpp to look for ProjectXPlayerBeta.exe instead of RobloxPlayerBeta.exe
+So far only supports 2020 and 2021 client versions but I will make a version that works for 2017 and 2018 clients soon.

 ## The End

 6 years after the creation of rbxfpsunlocker, [Roblox has added](https://devforum.roblox.com/t/introducing-the-maximum-framerate-setting/2995965) a `Maximum Frame Rate` setting to the in-game menu. [🎉🎉🎉](https://media.tenor.com/g16jQZqbvWoAAAAC/yippee-happy.gif)!